duckduckgo/duckduckhack-docs/welcome/setup-dev-environment.md

 Before we work on the Instant Answer codebase, we first need a development machine that can *run and test* these files.
 We'll use [Codio](http://www.codio.com) to set this up super quickly and conveniently.

-*Codio is the best and most popular option among contributors.
-If you need to develop locally, we have [alternate development environments](http://docs.duckduckhack.com/resources/other-dev-environments.html) available.*
+> Codio is the best and most popular option among contributors.
+If you need to develop locally, we have [alternate development environments](http://docs.duckduckhack.com/resources/other-dev-environments.html) available.

 ### 2a.
 Sign Up for a Codio Account

+**Important note - use of Codio is 100% free for DuckDuckHack contributors.** (See Step 2b. below)

-*Already have a Codio Account?
-Perfect, move on to [the next step](#create-your-own-duckduckhack-machine)!*
+> Already have a Codio Account?
+Perfect, move on to the next step.

 1. Go to https://codio.com and click "**Get Started**", at the top right corner.
 2. Click "**Sign Up via GitHub**".